Skegness: Education

 Skegness's first elementary school was established in 1839.
 Winthorpe's first schoolhouse opened in 1865.
 As part of Lord Scarbrough's town plan, Skegness National School opened on Roman Bank in 1880; in 1932 it was replaced with another elementary school, Skegness Senior Council School, which existed until it became a secondary modern school in the 1940s.
 The county-council run Infants' School was founded on Cavendish Road in 1908, followed by Skegness County Junior School in 1935 (renamed Skegness Junior School in 1999), the Seathorne Junior School in 1951 (replacing the Winthorpe School which closed) and Richmond Junior School in 1976.
 As of 2020, the town is served by five coeducational state primary schools, four of which are academies: the Skegness Infant Academy (established when the infant school became an academy in 2012); Skegness Junior Academy (which replaced the Junior School in 2012); Seathorne Primary Academy (which replaced Seathorne Primary School in 2019); The Richmond School; and Beacon Primary Academy (opened as a new school in 2014).
 As of 2020, one private primary school operates in the town: The Viking School, which opened in 1982.

 Before 1933, the only secondary education available to Skegness's children was at Magdalen College School, a grammar school in Wainfleet.
-In 1933, it closed and was replaced by the coeducational Skegness Grammar School, which opened in the town and continues to select pupils using the eleven-plus examination; it provides boarding facilities for pupils who do not live locally.
+In 1933, it closed and was replaced by the coeducational Skegness Grammar School, which opened in the town and continues to select pupils using the eleven-plus examination; it does not provide boarding facilities for pupils.
 Having previously been grant-maintained and a foundation status school, Skegness Grammar School converted to an academy in 2012.
 At its last Ofsted inspection report in 2017, it was assessed as "requiring improvement".
 As of 2020, there are 456 pupils on the roll, out of a capacity of 898.
 The passage of the Education Act 1944 made secondary education compulsory for pupils aged 11–15 from 1945.
 The Skegness Secondary Modern School opened as a result; it was renamed the Lumley Secondary Modern School in 1956.
 Another school, the Morris Secondary Modern, opened in 1955.
 They merged in 1986 to form the Earl of Scarbrough School, which closed in 2004 and reopened as St Clements College, a community school which converted into Skegness Academy in 2010.
 It is coeducational and has a sixth form; at its 2020 Ofsted inspection, it was assessed as "requiring improvement".
 There were 893 pupils on roll in that year, out of a capacity of 1,340.

 Both of the secondary schools provide education for pupils aged 16–18.
 Other providers of further education include the Skegness College of Vocational Training (a private centre founded in 1975); First College, which formed in 2000 following a merger of the East Lindsey Information Technology Centre (East Lindsey ITeC) which had opened in Skegness in 1984; and the Skegness TEC, which in 2017 replaced the Lincolnshire Regional College in Skegness (founded in 2009).